+- Providing appropriate bottom isolation;

-- Providing good segregation and record on the waste disposed; - Providing appropriate packing of waste.
+- Providing good segregation and record on the waste disposed;

+- Providing appropriate packing of waste.

 These all factors led to occurrence of tritium releases.
 They have been observed since the very beginning from when the monitoring of groundwaters has been established within and around the repository (1989-1990).
 It is underlined though, that the releases appeared and appear within the borders of a repository - in its central part (see further explanation).
 Obviously at first it was impossible to identify from which particular part of the repository the releases are coming from.
 Nevertheless, in the course of PHARE projects, majority of inventory record was traced and recovered back and as a result, potential objects were identified, which may be the sources of release with the greatest probability.
 The methods used indicated that in the central object No.2 waste was not segregated nor conditioned in any appropriate way before it's input to this object, as well as, the construction of the object itself allows migration of the radionuclides to the groundwater system.
-Tracing back the inventory and matching it with the construction of the facility as well as measures from piezometers, it became clear that the releases originate from this object.
+Tracing back the inventory and matching it with the construction of the facility as well as measures from piesometers, it became clear that the releases originate from this object.
 The monitoring of groundwater is established both within the repository area and in wide range around.
 Analysis are being made on regular basis and the releases are not occurring outside of the repository area.
-Since the last JC review meeting, the tritium concentrations varied (depending on the seasonal and meteorological changes) from 13 000 to 50 000 Bg/dm in the piezometer located directly nearby the described object.
-It should be added that since 2015 the tritium concentration in this point systematically decreases.
-In the piezometers situated within the borders of the repository but close to fence and on the way of identified groundwater direction flow, the measurements observed are ranging up to 2000 Bq/dm.
+Since the last JC review meeting, the tritium concentrations varied (depending on the seasonal and meteorological changes) from 25 000 to 45 000 Bg/dm3 in the piezometer located directly nearby the described object, whereas in the piezometer situated within the borders of the repository but close to fence and on the way of identified groundwater direction flow, the measurements observed are ranging up to 2000 Bq/dm3.
+No tritium has been observed in neighboring wells nor sources or piesometers located outside of the repository.

 In the frame of the PHARE Project performed in the years 2003 and 2004, the safety reports related to respectively the operation, closure and post-closure phase of the Różan facility were also prepared.
 The operating phase report integrated all recent data concerning the safety of the site.
 The closure and post-closure reports have been prepared in line with international safety recommendations for radioactive waste management.
-In the near future, ZUOP will prepare the safety assessment for closure of Różan Repository, which start is planned ca. 2025.
+In the near future,

+Polish Geological Institute - National Research Institute will prepare the safety assessment for closure of Różan Repository, which start is planned ca. 2025.